ganrad/nodejs-aks-cosmosdb-po-api/README.md

    ![alt tag](./images/B-02.PNG)

    On the *Service* page, create a new or use an existing Azure DevOps organization.
 (You should already have a Azure DevOps Account!).
 Give the DevOps project a meaningful name and select an *Azure Subscription*.
 Leave the *Cluster Name* field as is, it should default to the value of the project name.
 Specify the *Location* where the Azure resources will be deployed.
 Make a note of the *Project name*.
-Then click on *Change* as shown in the screen shot below.
+Then click on *Additional Settings* as shown in the screen shot below.

    ![alt tag](./images/B-03.PNG)